openwfm/wrf-sfire-docs/docs/singularity.md

 Then start a shell in the container as above, and you can do whatever you normally do to examine softwares and their versions.

-Note: building a container will pick up current version of software, so the versions below will change when containers are rebuilt.
+Note: Rebuilding a container usually picks up current version of software, so the versions listed below may change when containers are rebuilt.

 ### bfctools.sif

 Bioinformatics sofware bfctools 1.15.1 for processing and analyzing sequencing data.
+Based on Ubuntu 20.04 with Development Tools.

+### bio-lowry.sif

+Ubuntu 20.04 with Development Tools and biology packages bbmap megahit megabat checkm gtdbtkUbuntu 20.04 with Development Tools and biology packages bbmap megahit megabat checkm gtdbtk.

+### biopython.sif

+Biopython 1.78 in Anacoda 3 Python 3.9.13 based on Ubuntu 20.04.

+### cactus-gpu.sif

+Imported Docker quay.io/comparative-genomics-toolkit/cactus:v2.5.2-gpu

 ### CentOS8-DevelopmentTools.sif

 CentOS Linux 8.4.2105, gcc 8.4.1 and standard Development Tools from Centos.

+### cuda-116.sif

+Imported Docker nvidia/cuda:11.6.1-devel-ubuntu20.04

+### cuda-120.sif

+Ubuntu 22.04 with cuda 12.0, NVIDIA compilers, tensorflow, pytorch, and other common machine learning packages

 ### go.sif

-The Go language with gcc/gfortran 9 and development tools, based on Ubuntu.
+The Go language with gcc/gfortran 9 and development tools, based on Ubuntu 20.04

 ### mixtures.sif

-R 4.1.2 with numerous standard and custom packages and datasets, see the definition file.
+Custom container for the mixtures project.
+R 4.1.2 with  raresim, plink2, Python with  regenie, bcftools, pliknk,hapgen2, bedtools. etc., and datasets.
+Based on Ubuntu 22.04

+### poppler.sif

+Container with python3-poppler-qt5, tensorflow, sklearn, matplotlib, keras, keras-tuner, tensorflow_datasets, pdf2image, jupyterhub, jupyter and pandas.
+No CUDA.
+Based on Ubuntu 22.04

 ### pyscipopt-geopandas.sif

-Optimization software [PySCIPOpt](https://pypi.org/project/PySCIPOpt) pyscipopt 4.2.0, ipopt, glpk, pyomo, gurobi, with geopandas.
+Optimization software [PySCIPOpt](https://pypi.org/project/PySCIPOpt) pyscipopt 4.2.0, ipopt, glpk, pyomo, gurobi, with geopandas in miniconda and Ubuntu 21.04

 ### qvina.sif

-Modecular chemistry software [QuickVina](https://github.com/QVina/qvina), gcc, gfortran, python3.
+Modecular chemistry software [QuickVina](https://github.com/QVina/qvina), gcc, gfortran, python3 on Ubuntu 21.04

 ### sagemath.sif

-[SageMath](https://www.sagemath.org) mathematical sofrware, with python 3.9.5, R 4.0.4, and others.
+[SageMath](https://www.sagemath.org) mathematical sofrware, SAGE 9.5 with R 4.2.1 and Python 3.10.6 on Ubuntu 22.04.

 ### saige.sif

 Genomic software [saige](https://saigegit.github.io/SAIGE-doc/docs/Installation.html) container from docker image wzhou88/saige:1.1.6, comes with R 3.6.3.

+### tensorflow-1.4-new.sif

+Cuda 11, tensorflow 1.4, sklearn, matplotlib, keras, keras-tuner, tensorflow_datasets, pdf2image and pandas, on Ubuntu 20.04

+Note: Tensorflow will run with or without GPU, but it will crash python on most colibri nodes because their CPUs and GPUs are too old.

+### tensorflow-v1.4.sif

+cuda 11, tensorflow 1.4, sklearn, matplotlib, keras, keras-tuner, tensorflow_datasets, pdf2image and pandas.

+### tensorflow-2.6.0-cuda-1.1.2.sif

+NVIDIA nvidia/cuda:11.2.2-base-ubuntu20.04 with Anaconda and cuDNN 8 added.

 ### tensorflow.sif

-python3.8.20 (gcc 9.3.9) as python 3, with numpy 1.22.2 and tensorflow 2.8.0 with sklearn matplotlib keras keras-tuner tensorflow_datasets pandas opencv-python-headless, CUDA 11.4, jupyter 1.0.0, jupyterhub 2.1.1

-Note: tensorflow will run with or without GPU, but it will crash python on most colibri nodes because their CPUs and GPUs are too old.
+Cuda 11, tensorflow, sklearn, matplotlib, keras, keras-tuner, tensorflow_datasets, pdf2image, jupyterhub, jupyter and pandas.

-### tensorflow-v1.2.sif and tensorflow-v1.3.sif
+### tensorflow_latest-gpu-jupyter.sif

-An earlier versions of tensorflow, which can run on older CPUs.
+Cuda 11, tensorflow 1.4, sklearn, matplotlib, keras, keras-tuner, tensorflow_datasets, pdf2image and pandas.